zulip/zulip/templates/zerver/help/code-blocks.md

 * The `Language` field is the human-readable Pygments language name for that programming language.
 The language tag for a code block is internally mapped to these human-readable Pygments names.
 E.g: `py3` and `py` are mapped to `Python`.
-We are working on implementing a typeahead for looking up the Pygments name.
-Until then, one can use [this Pygments method][get_lexer_by_name].
+One can use the typeahead (which appears when you type something or just click on the language field) to lookup the Pygments name.

 * The links for opening code playgrounds are always constructed by concatenating the provided URL prefix with the URL-encoded contents of the code block.